Annapurna Devi: Biography

 When she was young, her father discovered that she was pitch-perfect and had a knack for remembering notations although she was untrained.
 This led to him initiating her into Hindustani Classical music in vocal training.
-A case of tonsilitis and surgery led him to shift her to an instrument, the sitar.
+A case of tonsillitis and surgery led him to shift her to an instrument, the sitar.
 Initially, she was trained as a sitarist.
 However, her father felt that the more complex beenkari style of music of Wazir Khan, which he had learnt on the sursringar, could be handed down to her as legacy as she was more interested in being his erudite student than a performer.
 Therefore, he had her switch to the surbahar, which she played in the Wazirkhani beenkari style.
 This decision would lead to the handing down of the tantrakari or playing-style in an uncompromised form.

-Annapurna Devi became a very accomplished musician within a few years of training.
-After her father's demise, she would become the lodestar of her gharana, guiding many of her father's disciples, including Nikhil Banerjee, Bahadur Khan, Ashish Khan, etc. in classical music as well as in the techniques and intricacies of instrumental performances.
+Annapurna Devi became a skilled musician within a few years of training.
+After her father's demise, she took control of her gharana and guided many of her father's disciples, including Nikhil Banerjee, Bahadur Khan, Ashish Khan, etc. in classical music and instrumental techniques.

 On 15 May 1941, Annapurna Devi converted to Hinduism and married fellow pupil, Ravi Shankar, at the behest of Shankar's eldest brother Uday Shankar.
 Ravi Shankar would go on to become a world famous musician on his own right.
 They had a son, Shubhendra Shankar (1942–1992), who was a graphic artist and also a musician.
 They were informally separated from the '60s, when Ravi Shankar left India for the United States with his then-paramour Kamala Chakravarty.
 The couple got divorced in 1982.

 Annapurna Devi married Rooshikumar Pandya in Bombay on 9 December 1982.
 Rooshikumar Pandya, who was 42 years old at the time of their marriage, was a communication expert and psychology professor in Canada and the USA.
 Prof. Pandya was also an amateur sitarist and had been learning sitar from Devi since 1973 at the recommendation of her brother, Ali Akbar Khan, who was also his guru (as was Ravi Shankar).
 He died suddenly of a cardiac arrest in April 2013 at the age of 73.
 Annapurna Devi died of age-related issues on 13 October 2018 in Mumbai, aged 91.
 In her last years, she was looked after by her students, primarily Pandit Nityanand Haldipur.